RSDKModding/Sonic-Mania-Decompilation/README.md

 # How to Build

 This project uses [CMake](https://cmake.org/), a versatile building system that supports many different compilers and platforms.
-You can download CMake [here](https://cmake.org/download/). **(Make sure to enable the feature to add CMake to the system PATH during the installation!)**
+You can download CMake [here](https://cmake.org/download/). **(Make sure to enable the feature to add CMake to the system PATH during the installation if you're on Windows!)**

 ## Get the source code